chowmean/chowmean/README.md

-# Hi, I am Gaurav 👋🏾 👩🏾‍💻
+# Hi, I am Gaurav 👋🏾 💻 :printer:

 I am infrastructure, cloud and site reliability engineer and a FOSS enthusiast.

 - Founder of <a href="https://learnsteps.com"> Learnsteps</a> which is totally free content platform for DevOps, Site Reliablity Engineers and software engineers.
-I like to solve problems at scale with infrastrucutre and code and write about them.
+I like to solve problems at scale with infrastrucutre and code and write about them. 🌎

-- Author:  <a href="https://www.amazon.in/Interview-preparation-interview-questions-DevOps-ebook/dp/B086ZVY7KM/ref=sr_1_1?dchild=1&keywords=interview+devops&qid=1586755852&s=computers&sr=8-1">Interview Preparation and Questions for DevOps and SRE</a>
+- Author:  <a href="https://www.amazon.in/Interview-preparation-interview-questions-DevOps-ebook/dp/B086ZVY7KM/ref=sr_1_1?dchild=1&keywords=interview+devops&qid=1586755852&s=computers&sr=8-1">Interview Preparation and Questions for DevOps and SRE</a> :book: